I’m halfway through “Agent Elvis” on Netflix, and, dang, the pop culture figure I’d most like to have a conversation with is Priscilla Presley.

 The original ending had Kat Kenner trapped inside the mountain, entombed until she found enlightenment.
 The ending I went with is a little jokier, but I thought it but more human.
 I didn’t feel like being elegiac at that moment.
 I guess you can take your pick.

-The Greatest Show (Left) On Earth
+Greatest Show (Left) on

-Greatest Show (Left) on Earth started out as a 5-page short film script that Jerod wrote a few years ago.
-I didn’t do much to adapt it – mostly I converted the stage directions to first-person narration or dialogue.
+ago.
+I didn’t do much to adapt it – mostly I converted the stage directions to

 For example, here’s how the Crooked Man’s intro is described in the original script: